Worker Rights

 Teens: avoid this year's most dangerous summer work

 It's that time of year again: teens are pounding the pavement looking for summer work.
-Having a job can be an important part of youth development, but the worst work - the ones on this year's Five Most Dangerous Teen Jobs - should be avoided.
+Having a job can be an important part of youth development, but the worst work - the ones on this year's Five Most Dangerous Teen Jobs - should be avoided in some cases or accepted with caution in others..

 Read more: Teens: avoid this year's most dangerous summer work